mahalakshmi-veeraraj/Spring-Boot-Employee-Management-project/README.md

 **Spring-Boot-Employee-Management-project**

-All the Spring Beans defined inside this project are Singleton in order to use the server memory efficiently, and the designed classes are stateless in nature, so there will not be an issue creating all of them as Singleton.
+All the Spring Beans defined inside this project are Singleton bean scope in order to use the server memory efficiently, and the designed classes are stateless in nature, so there will not be an issue creating all of them as Singleton.

 If, in the future, the need arises to design stateful beans, then will need to define the bean scope as one of the following:
 1. request bean scope.